Segway knocks Bolt off his stride at the Bird's Nest

 "I did not hit a cameraman.
 He took me out," said Bolt, who held on to his track spikes with his right hand as he did a backward roll to get back onto his feet.

-"The rumour I am trying to start right now is Justin Gatlin paid him."
+"The rumor I am trying to start right now is Justin Gatlin paid him."

-Silver medallist Gatlin, sat next to Bolt at the post-race news conference, quipped ruefully: "I want my money back."
+Silver medalist Gatlin, sat next to Bolt at the post-race news conference, quipped ruefully: "I want my money back."

 Bolt, who is hoping to run for a third gold in the 4x100m relay at the weekend, joked that he might have to consider taking out insurance after the incident.